jkomoros/boardgame/TUTORIAL.md

 Hidden and Revealed hand, since some of the cards in the hand are hidden.)
 In these cases PolicyLen and PolicyOrder are effectively equivalent, because the order of the cards in those stacks never change anyway.

+Note that Blackjack also makes use of Merged Stacks, but with concatenation instead of overlapping.

 That's a whirlwind tour of the core concepts that you'll need to know to implement just about any game.
 There are other concepts that are useful in some